Blood Diamond: Plot

 In 1999, Sierra Leone is ravaged by civil war.
 The Revolutionary United Front terrorizes the countryside and enslaves many locals to harvest diamonds, which fund their increasingly successful war effort.
 Solomon Vandy, a Mende fisherman from Shenge, is separated from his family and assigned to a workforce overseen by Captain Poison, a ruthless warlord.

 While mining a river, Vandy discovers an enormous pink diamond.
 Captain Poison tries to take the stone, but the area is suddenly raided by government troops.
 Vandy buries the stone before being captured.
-Vandy and Poison are incarcerated in Freetown along with Danny Archer, a white Rhodesian gunrunner and Angola War veteran jailed for trying to smuggle diamonds into Liberia.
-The diamonds were intended for Rudolph van de Kaap, a corrupt South African mining executive.
+Vandy and Poison are incarcerated in Freetown with Danny Archer, a white Rhodesian gunrunner and Angola War veteran jailed for trying to smuggle diamonds into Liberia.
+The diamonds were intended for Rudolph van de Kaap, a corrupt Afrikaner mining executive from South Africa.

-Hearing of the pink diamond in prison, Archer arranges for himself and Vandy to be freed.
-He travels to Cape Town to meet his employer: Colonel Coetzee, an Afrikaner formerly with the apartheid-era South African Defence Force (whom Archer also served under in the 32 Battalion), who now commands a private military company.
-Archer wants the diamond so he can sell it to van de Kaap and retire, but Coetzee wants it as compensation for Archer's botched smuggling mission.
+Hearing of the pink diamond in prison, Archer arranges for him and Vandy to be freed.
+He travels to Cape Town to meet his employer: Colonel Coetzee, an Afrikaner formerly with the apartheid-era South African Defence Force (whom Archer also served under in the 32 Battalion), which now commands a private military company.
+Archer wants the diamond so he can sell it to Van de Kaap and retire, but Coetzee wants it as compensation for Archer's botched smuggling mission.
 Archer returns to Sierra Leone, locates Vandy, and offers to help him find his family if he will help recover the diamond.

 The RUF conquers Freetown, while Vandy's son Dia is captured to serve as a child soldier under a liberated Captain Poison.
 Archer and Vandy narrowly escape to Lungi, where they plan to reach Kono with the help of an American journalist, Maddy Bowen, in exchange for Archer providing evidence of the illicit diamond trade.
 Maddy helps Vandy locate his remaining family at a refugee camp in Guinea.
-While they travel, Archer reveals to Maddy that his parents were brutally killed by Black rebels after the fall of Rhodesia.
+While they travel, Archer reveals to Maddy that his parents were brutally killed by Black rebels after the fall of Rhodesia (now Zimbabwe).
 As a child, he fled to South Africa, where he eventually joined the military and served in Angola.
-Eventually, the trio arrive in Kono after a harrowing journey, where Coetzee and his private army — contracted by the Sierra Leone government — prepares to repulse the rebel offensive.
+Eventually, the trio arrive in Kono after a harrowing journey, where Coetzee and his private army—contracted by the Sierra Leone government—prepares to repulse the rebel offensive.